dfrechdev/create-apex-js-app/README.md

 # create-apex-js-lib

+** This project is currently in development and will be made available for creating your libraries as described below soon.
+Contact me, if you want to receive an update as soon as the project is relaesed. **

 ## Introduction

 create-apex-js-lib bootstraps a JavaScript project for APEX, that bundles all your source code into a library.
 During the process of bundling the library, your source code is transformed in the following ways: